 Maid of the Meadows

 The Hudson never ceases to amaze.
-It is so beautiful, and there’s so much to see!
+It is so beautiful and majestic, and there’s so much to see!

 Hudson River views, Kingston to Haverstraw Bay